goyek/goyek/README.md

 ### Task dependencies

 During task registration it is possible to add a dependency to an already registered task.
-When taskflow is processed, it makes sure that the dependency is executed before current task is run.
-Take notice that each task will be executed at most once.
+When taskflow is processed, it makes sure that the dependency is executed before the current task is run.
+Take note that each task will be executed at most once.

 ### Task command

 Task command is a function which is executed when a task is executed.
 It is not required to to set a command.
 Not having a command is very handy when registering "pipelines".

 ### Task runner